cspwcspw/Yet-Another-Energy-Monitor/README.md

 I coded up the steps at
 https://www.varsitytutors.com/hotmath/hotmath_help/topics/line-of-best-fit
 to find the best fit approximation, and ran it on the values in the table above.
-It puts the best-fit line as (m is slope, b is intercept)
+It puts the best-fit line as (`m` is slope, `b` is intercept)
 ```
 Calculated m = 9.80, b=5.41
 ```
-Its not a great approximation at low values, but once we get above about 40 watts the straight line algorithm (values in parentheses below) is adequately close to the more complex linear interpolation method.
+The straight line is not a great approximation at small currents, but once we get above about 40 watts the straight line conversion (values in parentheses below) is adequately close to the more complicated linear interpolation method.
 ```

 waveArea: 0.25 --> 2.26 Watts (or 7.84 Watts)